MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 ## Limitations

-- The Graph connector does not currently support Apex based, territory-based sharing and sharing using personal groups from Salesforce.
+- The Graph connector doesn't currently support Apex based, territory-based sharing and sharing using personal groups from Salesforce.
-- There is a known bug in the Salesforce API that the Graph connector uses where the private org-wide defaults for leads are not honored currently.
+- There's a known bug in the Salesforce API the Graph connector uses, where the private org-wide defaults for leads aren't honored currently.
-- If a field has field level security (FLS) set for a profile, the Graph connector will not ingest that field for any profiles in that Salesforce org.
-Users will thus not be able to search on values for those fields, nor will it  show up in the results.
+- If a field has field level security (FLS) set for a profile, the Graph connector won't ingest that field for any profiles in that Salesforce org.
+As a result, users won't be able to search on values for those fields, nor will it show up in the results.
-- In the Manage Schema screen these common standard property names are listed once, and the options are **Query**, **Search**, **Retrieve**, and **Refine**, apply to all or none.
+- In the Manage Schema screen these common standard property names are listed once, the options are **Query**, **Search**, **Retrieve**, and **Refine**, and apply to all or none.
     - Name
     - Url
     - Description